BrammyS/ShardedDiscordBotTemplate/README.md

 ## What Bot templates Are Available?
 You can switch bot templates by switching branches.
 1. A basic bot with sharding and basic command.
-2. A bot with a database using EF core plus the same features as template 1.
+2. A bot with a database using Entity framework + the same features as template 1.

 ## Cloning